Ani811625/CSI-Assignment7/README.md

 Each folder contains:
 - ✅ `Queries/`: The `.sql` files used to define and run the stored procedures.
-- 📷 `Outputs/`: Screenshots of executed results from SQL Server Management Studio (SSMS).
+- 📷 `Outputs/`: Contains executed results from SQL Server Management Studio (SSMS).

 ---